 Here are some of the advantages and limitations to an investment-based green card:

-- USCIS rejects many more applications than it accepts in this category.
+- USCIS rejects some applications in this category.
 That is partly because the eligibility requirements are narrow, and partly because of the category’s history of fraud and misuse.
 Some lawyers counsel their clients to use their wealth to fit themselves into another category with a greater chance of success.
-For example, by investing in a company outside the United States that has a U.S. affiliate, the person might qualify to immigrate as a transferring executive or manager (priority worker, in category EB-1).
+For example, by investing in a company outside the U.S. that has a U.S. affiliate, the person might qualify to immigrate as a transferring executive or manager (priority worker, in category EB-1).

-- You can choose to invest your money in a business anywhere in the U.S., so long as you maintain your investment for at least three years and are actively engaged with the company you invest in.
+- You can choose to invest your money in a business anywhere in the U.S., but until you get your unconditional green card you must maintain your investment and you must stay actively engaged with the company you invest in.

-- After approximately the first three years, you can work for another company or not work at all.
+- After you get your unconditional green card, you can work for another company or not work at all.

-- You must actually live in the United States -- you may not use the green card only for work and travel purposes.
+- You must actually live in the U.S.—you may not use the green card only for work and travel purposes.